txwizard/AnyCSV/README.md

 The source code includes comprehenisve technical documentation, including XML to generate IntelliSense help, from which the build engine generates XML documents, which are included herein.
 Argument names follow Hungarian notation, to make the type immediately evident in most cases.
-A lower case "p" precedes a type prefix, to differentiate arguments from local variables, followed by a lower case "a" to designate arguments that are arrays.
-Object variables have an initial underscore and static variables begin with "s_"; this naming scheme makes variable scope crystal clear.
+A lower case `p` precedes a type prefix, to differentiate arguments from local variables, followed by a lower case `a` to designate arguments that are arrays.
+Object variables have an initial underscore and static variables begin with `s_`; this naming scheme makes variable scope crystal clear.

 The classes are thoroughly cross referenced, and many properties and methods